Coconut Water: A Healthy Choice for Diabetic Patients

 • Coconut water: Opt for natural coconut water, which is hydrating and low in sugar compared to many other beverages.

-• Coconut oil: Use virgin coconut oil for cooking in moderate amounts.
+• Coconut oil: Use virgin coconut oil in moderate amounts for cooking.
 Its medium-chain fatty acids can be a good energy source and aid blood sugar management.

-• Coconut flour: Swap regular flour with coconut flour in recipes to increase fibre content and lower the overall glycemic impact.
+• Coconut flour: In recipes, swap regular flour for coconut flour to increase fibre content and lower the overall glycemic impact.

 • Coconut milk: Choose unsweetened coconut milk as a dairy alternative in smoothies, curries, and soups.